cobraz/trippl-timely/README.md

 This utility is written in Go and features functionality to copy Timely events to Tripletex, a Norwegian accounting software.

+This project has led to some developments of a commercial option.
+Bjerk has developed [refactored and deployed an integration](https://www.tripletex.no/integrasjoner/timely/) that does the same thing as this, but better.

 ## Install

 ```shell